-Introduction reasonable cers may lawfully enter an area in which an individual has a expectation of privacy, when there is a compelling need for official no time to secure a warrant.
-Necessary conditions Exigent ci to prevent rcumstances means an emergency situation requiring swift action seriousimmin ent danger to a person's life or safety s damage to property ent escape of a suspect ent destruction or removal of evidence NOTE: Once inside, peace officers may do whatever is necessary to resolve the emergency nothing more.
+Peace officers may lawfully enter an area in which an individual has a reasonable expectation of privacy, when there is a compelling need for official action and no time to secure a warrant.

+Exigent circumstances means an emergency situation requiring swift action to prevent:

+- imminent danger to a person's life or safety - serious damage to property - imminent escape of a suspect - imminent destruction or removal of evidence resolve the emergency, nothing more.
 Once the emergency has dissipated (no longer any imminent danger to life, property, etc.), a warrant may be needed for further searching.

+NOTE: Once inside, peace officers may do whatever is necessary to etc.), a warrant may be needed for further searching.

-NOTE: For additional information or exigent circumstance searches, refer to LD 9: Crimes Against Children .
-Scope of a search attend to the conduct a Under exigent circumstances, the primary purpose of the officer's entry is to attend to the emergency situation.
-After entering the premises, officers may conduct a search only if it is reasonable to believe a search is necessary to secure the emergency. may seize Officers who are conducting a lawful search based on exigent circumstances may seize any item in plain view if there is probable cause to believe the item is contraband or evidence of a crime.
-Continued on next page
+NOTE: For additional information or exigent circumstance searches, refer to LD 9: Crimes Against Children.

+Scope of a search

+Under exigent circumstances, the primary purpose of the officer's entry is to attend to the emergency situation.
+After entering the premises, officers may conduct a search only if it is reasonable to believe a search is necessary to secure the emergency.

+Officers who are conducting a lawful search based on exigent circumstances may seize any item in plain view if there is probable cause to believe the item is contraband or evidence of a crime.

+Exigent Circumstance Searches, Continued

-Exception to knock and notice When exigent circumstances exist, peace officers are normally not required to comply with knock and notice procedures before entering.
-Imminent danger to life If an officer reasonably believes a person (victim or other person), inside an area that would be considered private property , may be injured or ill and in immediate need of help, the officer may enter the property without a warrant.
+Exception to knock and notice

+When exigent circumstances exist, peace officers are normally not required to comply with knock and notice procedures before entering.

+Imminent danger to life

+If an officer reasonably believes a person (victim or other person), inside an area that would be considered private property, may be injured or ill and in immediate need of help, the officer may enter the property without a warrant.